isirode/isirode/README.md

 #### Web extensions

 - [userscript-license-indicator](https://github.com/isirode/userscript-license-indicator) : a web extension indicating strongly if the Github repository is open-source or not
+- [tabs-to-clipboard-firefox-extension](https://github.com/isirode/tabs-to-clipboard-firefox-extension) and [tabs-to-clipboard-chromium-extension](https://github.com/isirode/tabs-to-clipboard-chromium-extension) : web extension to copy the browser's tabs to the clipboard

 #### VSCode extensions